Patient Advice and Liaison Service (PALS)

 Text message (deaf or hard of hearing only): 07975 232021

 A member of the PALS Team may not always be available to answer your call, as they may be speaking with a patient or their loved one on a different call.
-If you leave a message on the answer phone, a member of the team will return your call as soon as possible and no later than two working days.
+If you leave a message on the answer phone, a member of the team will return your call as soon as possible and no later than three working days.

 If you have an urgent concern regarding a current inpatient outside these hours, please call 020 8296 2000 and ask the switchboard to contact the Clinical Site Manager.